mdolab/openconcept/docs/tutorials/integrator.rst

 The options are ``"dt"duration"``, or ``"bounds"``.

 - ``"dt"`` creates an input called ``"dt"`` that specifies the time spacing between each numerical integration point
 - ``"duration"`` creates an input called ``"duration"`` that specifies the total time of the phase.
 The time between each integration point is computed by dividing the duration by the number of time steps (number of nodes minus one).
-This is the most common choice for the time setup and has the advantage that OpenConcept automatically connects the ``"duration"`` input to the mission-level duration, so there is no manual time connection needed.
+This is the most common choice for the time setup and has the advantage that **OpenConcept automatically connects the** ``"duration"`` **input to the mission-level duration, so there is no manual time connection needed**.
-- ``"bounds"`` creates inputs called ``"t_initial"`` and ``"t_final"`` that specify the initial and final time of the segment.
+- ``"bounds"`` creates inputs called ``"t_initial"`` and ``"t_final"`` that specify the initial and final time of the phase.
 This internally computes duration and then time is computed the same was as for the duration approach.

 The final option is the integration scheme.
 The two options are ``"bdf3"`` and ``"simpson"``.